talkohavy/guides/docs/programming/web/http/cache-control-headers.md

 **Key points:**

+- Most important caching directive
+- If not set, defaults to browser's heuristics
 - Time is calculated from when response was generated, not received
+- Value is in seconds
 - Negative values or non-integers are treated as `0`
-- Most important caching directive

 #### `s-maxage=<seconds>`